 We are fortunate to have two fully-operational training clinics that serve the community with low-cost psychological and counseling services.
-In the 2012-2013 fiscal year, the two clinics totaled almost 17,000 service hours in assessment and therapy for children, adolescents, adults, couples, and families from a wide range of backgrounds.
+The clinics typically provide 11,000-12,000 sessions annually for children, adolescents, adults, couples, and families from a wide range of backgrounds.

 The clinic facilities are fully equipped with state-of-the-art video recording equipment, record-keeping software, and computerized client outcome assessments, all of which contribute to a high-quality initial training experience.

-Students also have the opportunity to participate in one of two specialized research training grants that are being run through the clinic.
+Students also have the option of participating in one of three training tracks through the training clinics:

 - Intimate Partner Violence (IPV) Program

 Funded from a grant from Verizon Foundation, the California Lutheran University IPV Intervention Program provides mental health services for survivors of intimate partner violence.
-Graduate students receive expert training in the assessment of interpersonal violence and specialized training in evidence-based psychodynamic approaches for the treatment of IPV.
+Graduate students receive expert training in the assessment of interpersonal violence.

 - Dialectical Behavior Therapy